mhwood/eccoseas/docs/index.rst

 Author: Mike Wood

-**eccoseas** is a Python library containing tools for creating regional ocean model simulations from ECCO output.
+**eccoseas** is a Python library containing tools for creating regional ocean model simulations from ECCO output..

 The :doc:`usage` page has information on the :ref:`installation` of the package.